 By aggregating this information into a simple online platform, PREP empowers businesses to understand whether their packaging is recyclable, non-recyclable, or conditionally recyclable – provided consumers follow a set of instructions during disposal.
 The ARL is generated using the evidence supplied by PREP.
-Only once a business has conducted a PREP assessment can the ARL be used on pack.

 The Australasian Recycling Label (ARL)

 The ARL is an on-pack label that helps consumers in Australia and New Zealand to correctly recycle their household packaging.
 The ARL removes confusion and reduces waste by educating consumers on how to dispose of every separable component of packaging.